False dawn? China economy steadies, but some fear it won't last

 Instead of 70 people on the shop floor, since he automated the factory in 2013 he now needs only 10 to 20 for each of the three daily shifts.
 Automation has allowed him to run production around the clock, and he estimates it has replaced around 300 workers he would have otherwise hired.

-“Our goal is to maximize profits.
-If we want to achieve this, we need to control our costs and that’s impossible if we don’t automate and modernize,” he said.
+“Our goal is to maximise profits.
+If we want to achieve this, we need to control our costs and that’s impossible if we don’t automate and modernise,” he said.

 Capital Economics, a research house, thinks China’s real growth rate was probably 1 to 2 percentage points lower, but argued the economy may still be turning a corner given signs of a pick-up in electricity output, housing construction, port turnover and cargo and passenger traffic.